eBay/tsv-utils/README.md

 ### keep-header

-A convenience utility that runs unix commands in a header aware fashion.
+A convenience utility that runs unix commands in a header-aware fashion.
 It is especially useful with `sort`, which puts the header line wherever it falls in the sort order.
 Using `keep-header`, the header line retains it position as the first line.
 For example:
 ```
 $ keep-header myfile.txt -- sort
 ```